homeymusic/mami.codi.R/README.md

-MaMi.CoDi: A Model of Consonance Perception
+MaMi.CoDi: A Model of Harmony Perception
 ================

-# Harmony Perception
+# Harmony Perception Overview

-Below is a schematic of the MaMi.CoDi model of harmony perception.
+Below is a schematic diagram of the MaMi.CoDi model of harmony perception.

 <figure>
 <img src="man/scrapbook/schematic_diagram.png"